 Located in Fisherman’s Bastion, Matthias church is one of the first churches (opening in 1015) ever in Budapest and it is absolutely unforgettable.
 The mosaic on the roof will have you staring for hours.
 I was truly memorized by the church itself and its surrounding Fisherman’s Bastion.
 Cost for entry is 1500HUF ($5.70USD).

 For a true historial experience in Budapest, head over the Jewish District.
 The narrow streets are full of charm with lots of shops and restaurants.

 Heroes Square (Hősök Tere) & City Park

-Thermal baths are all the rage in Budapest and Szechenyi Bath is absolutely the most popular.
+Thermal baths are all the rage in Budapest and Szechenyi Baths is absolutely the most popular.
 We decided to check out Gellert Baths instead, but Szechenyi is definitely worth stopping at after visiting Hero’s Square, especially in the cold, winter months.
 Cost for entry is 18 Euro (21.60USD).

 Budapest Opera House

 An absolutely gorgeous structure from the outside, the Opera House is worth taking a stroll by to grab a photo and admire, even if you don’t enter inside.

 St. Stephen’s Basilica is a beautiful, historical Roman Catholic Church of the city.
 Cost for entry is free and guided tours are available M-F from 10am-3pm for HUF 2,000 (7.72USD).

 If you’re lucky enough to be visiting the city during the Christmas months, then head to Vorosmarty Square for a lovely Christmas Market filled with delicious food, treats and homemade crafts.
 For more retail fixes, take a stroll up Vaci Street afterward.